lbugnion/ms-glossary/synopsis/aad.md

 ## Script

+Today's words are an abbreviation: AAD.

 Hello and welcome to Microsoft Azure Words of the Day, the show that teaches you Azure vocabulary!
-Today's words are an abbreviation: AAD

 > camera